 If You're Uninsured and Get in an Accident in Virginia

 An attorney can protect your rights and help you settle the caseBy Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on March 8, 2023

-That being said, if you are not insured and you get into an accident, dealing with the aftermath can be especially complicated.
-You could even be held personally liable for another person’s damage.
+That being said, if you are not insured or underinsured and you get into an accident, dealing with the aftermath can be especially complicated.
+You could even be held personally liable, and have a financial responsibility for another person’s property damage, bodily injury and medical bills.
 Driving uninsured may cost you more than having purchased an auto insurance policy and you may lose your driver’s license.

 In Virginia, Uninsured Drivers Can Still Hold Negligent Parties Liable

 In nearly one dozen U.S. states, there are so-called “no pay, no play” auto insurance laws on the books.
 Under these somewhat harsh laws, uninsured drivers are legally prohibited from bringing most types of auto accident claims.
 The purpose of such a law is to encourage the purchase of auto insurance coverage.
-However, Virginia is not one of these states.

 You May Face a Lawsuit from Another Driver

 If a lawsuit is filed against you, and the plaintiff prevails, a judgement could be entered against you.
 This is a serious financial risk.
 You need to be sure to take action to protect your interests.
 Before the legal process advances, it is highly recommended that you get help from a reputable car accident lawyer.